Jujutsu Kaisen: Maplestar Confirms Nobara's Animation Sequel

 Synopsis of Jujutsu Kaisen:

-We are now introduced to Yuji Itadori, a high school student, involved with the secret society of wizards called Jujutsu Kaisen, although Itadori dedicated himself to training to face curses, which are evil beings that haunt the world of the living.
-This training journey has led him to confront increasingly greater challenges, whilst being prepared for the dangers he and his companions will face.
+We're introduced to Yuji Itadori, a high school student who's become involved with the secret sorcerer society called Jujutsu Kaisen.
+Itadori has dedicated himself to training against curses, evil beings that haunt the living world.
+This journey of training has led him to confront ever-increasing challenges, while preparing him for the dangers he and his companions will face.

 Source: Patreon

-The animator commented that he doesn't want to leave his fans upset with the JJK (Jujutsu Kaisen) project.
+The animator commented that he doesn't want to leave fans in the lurch with the JJK (Jujutsu Kaisen) project.

 Follow: